To schedule a program call 770-387-3849

 This program is appropriate for grades 4-5 (2 hours)

 Journey to the west without leaving the south in this unique program focused on Westward Expansion.
 From Lewis & Clark and mountain men, to the settlers and ranchers who followed them, discover the rugged individuals who explored and settled the American West.
 Determine the impact westward expansion had on the lives of the Plains Indians and meet a cast of Western characters including cowboys, railroad workers and Buffalo Soldiers through a variety of hands-on gallery activities.
+For Westward Ho! lesson plans, click here.
+For the Resource Packet, click here.

 The Union Dissolved – American Presidents and the Civil War